jayanta525/openwrt-netgear-r6220-100ins/README.md

 Factory partition is adjusted, verify WAN interface MAC address with that printed on packaging.

-The package selection and configuration was intended for personal/home use and is overall lighter.
-The build includes LuCi interface with some useful luci-applications such as adblock, printer-server, samba, mwan3, etc.
+The package selection and configuration was intended for personal/home use and is overall lighter and stable.
+This build includes LuCi interface with some useful luci-applications such as adblock, printer-server, samba, mwan3, sqm, etc.

-Supported USB File System: exFAT, FAT32, NTFS, EXT4, F2FS.

 **[Note: This model of R6220 is the 100INS which is currently being sold on Amazon India, please verify the model name printed on the packaging before proceeding with installation]**